 The Medical Benefits Chart on the following pages lists the services VNS Health Total covers.
+Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare and Medicaid covered services must be provided according to the coverage guidelines established by Medicare and Medicaid. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You receive your care from a network provider.
 In most cases, care you receive from an out-of-network provider will not be covered unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
-This means that you will have to pay the provider in full for the services furnished. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+This means that you will have to pay the provider in full for the services furnished. - You have a primary care provider (a PCP) who is providing and overseeing your care.

+- Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
 Covered services that need approval in advance are marked in the Medical Benefits Chart by an asterisk.
-In addition, the following services not listed in the Medical Benefits Chart require prior authorization: - Elective and non-participating hospital admissions, including mental health admissions
+In addition, the following services not listed in the Benefits Chart require prior authorization:

+- Elective and non-participating hospital admissions, including mental health admissions

 - All skilled nursing facility admissions

 - All procedures considered experimental/investigational that are required by Medicare to be covered services

 - All transplants and transplant evaluations

 - Reconstructive procedures that may be considered cosmetic

 - All referrals to non-participating providers

 - The following surgeries:

 - Bariatric surgery

 - Breast cancer surgery

 - Hysterectomy

 - Surgery which may be considered cosmetic

 - Experimental/Investigational procedures

 - Clinical trials

 - Home health and visiting nurse services

 - Outpatient habilitative and rehabilitative services

 - Select radiology services including MRIs, MRAs, and PET scans

 - Select durable medical equipment as well as prosthetics and orthotics

 - Select Home Infusion Procedures/Services

 - Select Medicare Part B drugs

 - Ambulance transportation in non-emergency situations

 - Out-of-network services (except for emergency care)